William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 St Mark's Church in Bandywood Crescent was dedicated in 1952.
 A new church was built and consecrated in 1971, the old building becoming a day centre.
 It is a low concrete flat-roofed building with a tall bellcot.

 The Kingstanding pub was built at the same time as the estate, a large 'family' pub with Dutch gables, similar in style to that of Warren Farm, now demolished.
 That pub was replaced in the 1960s by a functional rectangular block typical of the time.
-At the end of the 20th century this too was demolished to be replaced by the present red-brick building.
+At the end of the 20th century this too was demolished to be replaced by a red-brick building.
+After standing empty for some years, the building was destroyed by fire in 2019.

-Kings Vale is a location on Kings Road, east of its junction with Kingstanding Road, and the site of a homonymous farm demolished to make way for housing in the 1930s.
+Kings Vale is a location on Kings Road, east of its junction with Kingstanding Road, and the site of Kings Vale farm which was demolished to make way for housing in the 1930s.

 Click to enlarge the images below.